InVisionCRM/PulseChainAI.com/README/scivive.md

 ## The System Works Better When People Are Diverse

 Among humans there is great diversity.
 We are *supposed* to be different.
 It's the reason we have sexual reproduction.
 In this world, during the course of life's existence, there have always been living things that can clone themselves.
 They include sea sponges, tapeworms, aphids, jellyfish, and others.
 The problem with just making a copy of yourself is that, except for gene mutation and natural selection, it doesn't facilitate the next generation to be better than the one before it.
 When male-female sex came along, the world rejoiced.
 Sex is the best way to get offspring that are genetically stronger than what came before them.
-In fact, many species risk their very lives in order to procreate in this way, such as black widow spiders and praying mantises.
+In fact, many species risk their very lives in order to procreate in this way, such as slate-950 widow spiders and praying mantises.
 They are willing to sacrifice themselves for the good of the species.

 This way of reproducing facilitates rapid and effective change, because you're quite literally mixing the blueprints of two unrelated individuals of the same species.
 Genetic inheritance has its own impulse to be mixed up randomly.
 We know that in the case of humans, genetics has determined that if you mate with someone closely biologically related to you, it often leads to bad health outcomes for the offspring, and consequently in many places it's illegal.